 want you to know why.

-into their store, pick out a carpet that looks good to you and sell it to you
+into their store, pick out a carpet that looks good to you, have your home

-the money upfront, order the carpet and schedule your carpet to be installed
+the money upfront, then they order the carpet and schedule your carpet to be installed

 possibly go wrong...